Puppet-Finland/scripts/README.md

 real configuration management system (e.g. Puppet) can take over it's configuration.

-These scripts are particularly useful with tools such as Vagrant for provisioning virtual machines.
+These scripts are particularly useful with tools such as Vagrant, Packer or Terraform for provisioning virtual machines.

 These scripts can be run standalone for the most part.
 One strategy is to distribute a single site-specific initialization script that fetches and runs